Building Agentic AI Systems with LangChain

 Begin with a single ReAct agent and two or three tools.
 Get that working reliably before adding multi-agent coordination, memory, or custom prompts.
 Premature complexity is the fastest way to build an agent that fails unpredictably.

-Agents work best when they have well-defined goals and success criteria.
+Agents work better when the goal has a clear shape.
 "Research AI trends" is vague.
-"Find three AI tools launched this month with pricing under $50/month" gives the agent a concrete target.
+"Find three AI tools launched this month with pricing under $50/month" gives the agent a target it can actually hit.

-Agents can fail in unexpected ways.
-Set handle_parsing_errors=True on the executor, implement retries for external API calls, and add fallback behavior when a tool returns empty results.
+Agents fail in surprising ways.
+Set handle_parsing_errors=True on the executor, retry external API calls, and add fallback behavior when a tool returns empty results.
+The cost of one extra retry is small.
+The cost of a half-failed run cascading downstream is not.

 Use max_iterations on the AgentExecutor to prevent infinite loops.
-A typical value is 10-15 for most tasks.
-Without this, a confused agent can burn through API credits looping on the same failed action.
+A typical value is 10 to 15 for most tasks.
+Without it, a confused agent will happily burn through API credits looping on the same failed action.

-Track agent decisions, tool usage, and outcomes.
+Track agent decisions, tool calls, and outcomes.
 LangSmith integrates directly with LangChain for tracing and debugging.
-Understanding why an agent made a particular decision is critical for improving performance.
+Understanding why an agent made a particular decision is what separates a system you trust from one you hope works.

 Agentic systems can be unpredictable.
-Test with edge cases, adversarial inputs, ambiguous queries, and tasks that require multiple tool calls.
-The failure modes are different from traditional software.
+Test with edge cases, adversarial inputs, ambiguous queries, and tasks that need multiple tool calls.
+The failure modes are different from traditional software, and the only way you find them is to throw weird inputs at the system on purpose.

 Design your agents to handle multiple concurrent requests.
 Use async patterns with ainvoke() for concurrent execution, and implement connection pooling for database and API tools.
 A single agent instance can bottleneck under load since each invocation holds an LLM call open.